Engine Modularity: Streamlining engine platforms and adjusting for global markets

 In the last few years, the market is becoming more consolidated with partnerships between Daimler and Cummins for the supply of medium duty engines, Daimler and Volvo’s fuel-cell joint venture, and the Traton and Navistar merger.
 To allow for more flexibility, Jacobs’ engineers have been working on the concept of “future-proofing” with in-engine modular technologies to allow engine platforms to be adjusted to varying global markets.

 “What we are doing is creating a modular valvetrain.
-A valvetrain that can do--I’ll call it a Swiss Army Knife valvetrain.
+A valvetrain that can do it all--I’ll call it a Swiss Army Knife valvetrain.
 A valvetrain that can do engine braking.
 It can do Cylinder Deactivation.
 It can do Late Intake Valve Closing to improve fuel economy.
 It can do decompression for start-stop cycles.
 Having a valvetrain that is modular and can meet all of the OEM’s requirements as the emissions get tighter and tighter over the next 10 years.”

 - Gabe Roberts, Director, Product Development, Jacobs Vehicle Systems